jmueller17/datasciencecoursera/C5-ReproducibleResearch/pproject1/PA1.md

 ![plot of chunk unnamed-chunk-11](./PA1_files/figure-html/unnamed-chunk-11.png)

-There are no differences between the mean and median of the two datasets.
-First, because the calculation of the mean/media values of the original dataframe removed the NA values.
-Second, because the missing values filled in are based on the mean values of the interval, i.e. new newly calculated mean can't differ much from the original.
+There are no big differences between the mean and median of the two datasets.
+First, because the calculation of the mean/media values of the original dataframe can only be calculated by removing the NA values first.
+Second, because the missing values filled in are based on the mean values of the interval, i.e. new newly calculated mean basically is drawn closer to the mean values of the first dataset anyway.
 There is no big difference between mean/media steps between the two dataframes.

 ## Are there differences in activity patterns between weekdays and weekends?

 Let's add first an extra column to the dataframe indicating if the given date is a weekday or not and then create two subsets, one containing the data for weekends and the other for weekdays.
+We also need to convert the date from class character to class Date in order for the weekday/end function to do its job.

 ```r